arash-ostadzadeh/QUAD/README.md

 Description
 ===========

 QUAD (Quantitative Usage Analysis of Data) provides useful information regarding the data transfered between any pair of co-operating functions in an application.
 The data transfer is calculated in the sense of Producer-Consumer binding.
 QUADcore reports precisely which function is reading data produced by which function.
 The exact quantities, showing the amount of data transferred (in bytes), as well as the number of unique memory addresses used in the transfer, are reported.
 The tool has been developed based on 'Pin'.
 Pin is a toolkit for Dynamic Binary Instrumentation (DBI) of programs.
-It supports Linux binary executables for Intel (R) Xscale (R), IA-32, Intel64 (64 bit x86), and Itanium (R) processors; Windows executables for IA-32 and Intel64; and MacOS executables for IA-32.
+It supports Linux binary executables for Intel (R) Xscale (R), IA-32, Intel64 (64 bit x86), and Itanium (R) processors; Windows executables for IA-32 and Intel64; MacOS  executables for IA-32 and Intel64; and Android executables for IA-32.
 Pin does not instrument an executable statically by rewriting it, but rather adds the code dynamically while the executable is running.

 What QUADcore does
 ==================

 At the moment, the QUADcore tool is able to track every single access (read/write) to a memory location.
-By monitoring the memory access behaviour of the application, processed information is provided to the user in the form of easily interpretable data, i.e., XML text and '.dot' files.
+By monitoring the memory access behaviour of the application, processed information is provided to the user in the form of easily interpretable data, i.e. XML text and '.dot' files.

 How to build the QUADcore tool